 - Lower interest rates.
 Lenders are always computing risks, and the risk of someone defaulting on a loan over the course of 30 years is greater than over 15.
 That’s one reason why interest on a 30-year loan is higher than on a 15-year one.
-The difference isn’t huge – anywhere from a quarter- to a full-percentage point – but on a long-term loan, the lower interest rate can be a significant difference in the cost.
+The difference isn’t huge – anywhere from a quarter to a full percentage point – but on a long-term loan, the lower interest rate can be a significant difference in your overall payback amount.

 - Lower interest payments.
 Mortgage interest is computed on the outstanding balance of a loan.
-For that reason, the faster you pay off the principal owed on a home loan, the less money you will spend each month on interest.
+Because of that, the faster you pay off the principal of a mortgage, the less money you’ll spend each month on interest.

 - Lower interest overall.
-Since a 15-year mortgage is repaid in half the time, there are many years that you would be paying interest that you won’t be.
-Those are real savings.
+Since a 15-year mortgage is repaid in half the time, that’s 15 years you won’t be paying interest, which represents some real savings.

 Pros and Cons of 15-Year Fixed Mortgages